ma-xu/pointMLP-pytorch/README.md

 ## For rebuttal

-We will upload the trained models and log files on Nov/14.
+We will upload the trained models and log files by Nov 20.

 ## Pre-trained models